13 15 15Call

 Public liability claims payouts depend on the extent of your injuries and the expenses you’ve incurred, but payouts can run into hundreds of thousands or even millions of dollars.
 Looking at settlements from past claims can be a good way to get an indication of what you might be entitled to.

-Claim example: small business owner wins $540,000 settlement for slip and fall.
+Public liability claim example: small business owner wins $540,000 settlement for slip and fall.

 Frank took a break from his news agency at a shopping complex in South-West Sydney to go to the toilet.
 When he got there, he slipped on newspaper and cardboard that had been laid across a wet floor at the entrance.
 Frank suffered full tears of both his rotator cuffs and broken bones in both his wrists.
 He underwent two operations to repair the severely torn muscles, and not long after the accident he also developed carpal tunnel syndrome in both wrists.
 Frank’s lawyer, Chantille, discovered that the shopping centre had no adequate hazard identification system or regular system to clean the floors of the common areas.
 Chantille made a successful public liability claim on Frank’s behalf, resulting in his $540,000 settlement.